wazuh/wazuh-documentation/source/user-manual/capabilities/key-request.rst

 How it works
 ------------

-This module allows retrieving the agent information from an external database, like MySQL or any database engine, for registering it to the ``client.keys`` file.
+Once the key request tag is enabled in the Authd configuration, it allows retrieving the agent information from an external database, like MySQL or any database engine, for registering it to the ``client.keys`` file.

 To do this, it is necessary to create a binary or script in any language that can be integrated into your database engine and thus request the agents' information.
-The ``wazuh-authd`` daemon must be running.
+The ``key-request`` tag must be added to the Authd configuration block.

 Below you can see the flow diagram:

-.. thumbnail:: ../../images/manual/keypolling/key-polling-flow.png
+.. thumbnail:: ../../images/manual/keyrequest/key-request-flow.png
-  :title: Agent key polling module flow diagram
+  :title: Agent key request module flow diagram
   :align: center
   :width: 100%

 Input
 -----

-If the ``socket`` tag is not specified in the configuration block, the key polling module will call the executable with the following parameters, depending on the polling type:
+If the ``socket`` tag is not specified in the configuration block, the key request module will call the executable with the following parameters, depending on the polling type:

 - Poll agent by ID
 - Poll agent by IP